DPDP93/meine-bim-react/README.md

-# Meine-Bim.com - React Frontend
+# Meine-Bim.com - Frontend

-Meine-bim.com is a React App, showing a map of Vienna and all its public transport stations.
-It utilizes Leaflet and Open Street Maps, as well as a fake API mocking some data for the public transport info.
-For the latter, I wait to get API access.
+Meine-bim.com is a React app mimicking the Quando Monitor function.
+By clicking on a train symbol, requests are sent to the Wiener Linien (Vienna Public Transport) API to get real time departure data.
+It utilizes Leaflet and Open Street Maps.
+I still wait to get full access to the API, as I currently run into CORS issues.

 App can be seen here: [Meine-Bim.com](https://meine-bim.com)

-## What I learned
+## What I’ve learned

-- Create-React-App
-- Organizing Code
+- React.js
-- React Props and State
+    - classes and hooks
-- React Class Components and Hooks
+    - props and state management
 - Using Node and NPM Scripts
 - Leaflet
 - Bootstrap 4
-- Fetch API to Mock JSON API
+- Fetching data from API
+- Working with JSON, local development with json server